-MA-MBS OE 212 To be offered by the other Dept. or faculty 4 Gender Technology and Development MA-MBS OE 213 To be offered by the other Dept. or faculty Printing and Publishing Management 4 MA-MBS OE 214 To be offered by the other Dept. or faculty Visual Cultures, Practices & Documentation in the Digital Age 4 MA-MBS SWAYAM 215 In open elective, a student can also pursue SWAYAM Approved Courses (one Open Elec- tive in semester 1) (4 credits) subject to prior consultation and approval from the Course Director of the Department of Media Business Studies, IIMC.
-4 The course can be related to media business studies, business dynamics and management, emerging technology or allied field.
-Since courses from SWAYAM are flexible and may tend to change, hence students may choose courses when it is available on SWAYAM platform
+MA-MBS OE 210 Customer Relations Management 4 Semester

+MA-MBS OE 211 To be offered by the other Dept. or 4

+faculty

+Political Communication

+MA-MBS OE 212 To be offered by the other Dept. or 4

+faculty

+Gender Technology and

+Development

+MA-MBS OE To be offered by the other Dept. or 4

+213 faculty

+Printing and Publishing

+Management

+MA-MBS OE 214 To be offered by the other Dept. or 4

+faculty

+Visual Cultures, Practices &

+Documentation in the Digital Age

+MA-MBS- In open elective, a student can also

+SWAYAM 215 pursue SWAYAM Approved Courses (one Open Elective in 4

+semester 1) (4 credits) subject to

+prior consultation and approval from

+the Course Director of the

+Department of Media Business

+Studies, IIMC.

+The course can be related to media

+business studies, business dynamics

+and management, emerging

+technology or allied field.
+Since courses from SWAYAM are

+flexible and may tend to change,

+hence students may choose courses

+when it is available on SWAYAM

+platform

-Elective Basket - VI
+Elective Based- VI

 Mandatory Elective Non-Credit Course (MENC)

 Course Code Course Title Credit Opt in

 MA-MBS ME 216 Indian Media Trailblazers: Case Studies 2 Any one in Second Semester

-MA-MBS ME 217 Solution based Journalism 2 - Semester
+MA-MBS ME 217 Solution based 2 Journalism